 And you don’t have to be a teacher to work in education.

-Pilots and flight attendants have some pretty great time-off allowances.
-Plus they are often (always?) unionized and the whole aviation system is built upon epically long shifts.
+Pilots and flight attendants have some pretty great time-off allowances, and aren’t allowed to work too much by law.
+Plus they are often unionized and the whole aviation system is built upon epically long shifts.

 Bonus – cheap flights!

-Pay isn’t great (pilots only make $60K and that’s a damn hard job to get) and you get stranded in strange places for days at a time with no pay.
-Perfect for blogging horrible for everything else 😛
+It’s a damn hard job to get and you get stranded in strange places for days at a time with no pay.
+Perfect for blogging or starting a company, horrible for everything else.

 Government – Jobs with summers off.
 Or anytime off!